 Staff using their own motor vehicles

-Staff using private motor vehicles for official business purposes need not have comprehensive third-party insurance unless they want to claim mileage costs as a result of using the vehicle.
+Staff using private motor vehicles for official business purposes need not have comprehensive car insurance unless they want to claim mileage costs as a result of using the vehicle.
 If staff use their private motor vehicle on a regular basis for work related duties and the car is insured for private use only, it is suggested that confirmation be obtained from the insurance company that the vehicle will be covered in the event of an accident.

 Staff may sometimes transport students in a private motor vehicle.
 This might arise, either in the event of an emergency or because no other viable options are available to transport the student(s) to a particular department activity.
 In non-emergency situations, the same requirements as outlined in respect of parents and students transporting students must be complied with.